 Meanwhile, infection rates for the entire country are creeping up again.
 Infection rates in my home county of Los Angeles are creeping up again.
 Infection rates in the Northeast, where Americans lived through the worst of the pandemic six months ago, are creeping up again.
 Way too many people are sick, and everyone is tired.

-Planetizen has been documenting the ongoing debate about the future of urbanism, planning, transportation, etc., throughout the pandemic, so far sharing four previous compendiums of articles on the subject, with many more examples mixed in over the course of the year.
+Planetizen has been documenting the ongoing debate about the future of urbanism, planning, transportation, etc., throughout the pandemic, so far sharing five previous compendiums of articles on the subject, with many more examples mixed in over the course of the year.

 - The Media Can't Stop Talking About the End of Cities (August 2020)

 - The Great Debate: Will the Pandemic Alter the Course of Urbanism?
 (July 2020)